 Have you been to Pittsburgh Airport recently?
-Tell us about it!
+Write a Review!

 In this guide we may refer to locations as "landside" and "airside".
 Landside is the public area of the terminal located in the non-secure zone, before security.
 Airside is the secure area of the terminal that you must reach by going through security.

 If you are an economy class traveller, you can enter these lounges at Pittsburgh airport either by purchasing a day pass or through a membership program.
 Visit the individual lounge page for more details (ie. facilities, hours, pass and membership information):